 Thomas Doty – Storyteller

 Want to learn about the Sacred Salmon Ceremony at Ti'lomikh?
 Take digital tours of Old Time native villages?
 Explore the seasons through moon names and the mythology of Great Bear in the Sky?
 This is the place!
-Here you can also find info on Eme'tek!iyikíkh (We Are Here), a native sculpture in Ashland, Oregon,
+Here you can also find info on Eme'tek!iyikíkh (We Are Here), a native sculpture in Ashland, Oregon, and Upriver to Morning, a native story and educational project with author Tish McFadden.

 In 1986, Thomas Doty co-founded Reading the Rocks, which he still co-directs.
 These pages describe his work to protect and interpret ancient rock paintings and carvings (pictographs and petroglyphs).
 Here are descriptions of sites with photos and drawings, essays on rock writings, and a print-friendly index of symbols.
 There is also a description with photos of the Medicine Rock Project, the stories behind Doty's logo and the Native Peace Tile, rock writing maps, and news articles.